C-Tracy/SpatialEcology/Week4/README.md

 Folder for assignment 4.
 See .Rmd file for assignment.
-Time taken on this assignment = ~8 hrs.
+Time taken on this assignment = ~8 hrs (should these be taking me this long?).